 <This information is also broken up into topic segments followed by the title of the particular point of interest. e.g., start-up, water type, ect...>

 It's as easy as filling up and plugging in.
-(If your fountain does not start at all, please see below at #10 for Pump Priming/Trouble shooting.)
+(The great majority of the time it's that easy, but if your fountain does not start at all after a little and its not your outlet, please see below at #10 for Pump Priming/Trouble shooting.)

 WATER and WATER TYPES: